-On final taxation, dividends are subject to income tax (after deduction of the PFNL) at a flat rate of 12.8% (prélèvement forfaitaire unique - PFU) or at the progressive rate, where the taxpayer opts for the irrevocable application of the progressive rate to all of his/her income falling within the scope of the PFU.
+On final taxation, dividends are subject to income tax (after deduction of the PFNL) at a flat rate of 12.8% (prélèvement forfaitaire unique - PFU) or at the progressive rate, where the taxpayer opts for the irrevocable application of the progressive rate to all of his/her income falling within the scope of the PFU generated during the year.

-If the taxpayer opts for the progressive rate, dividends distributed b) Capital gains or losses
+If the taxpayer opts for the progressive rate, dividends distributed from:

-- the Company's taxable income are eligible for a 40% allowance; - the Company's tax-exempt income are not eligible for a 40%
+- the Company's taxable income are eligible for a 40% allowance; - the Company's tax-exempt income are not eligible for a 40% allowance.

-In addition, if the taxpayer opts for the progressive rate, the CSG social security contribution may be deducted from taxable income at a rate of 6.8%.
+In addition, if the taxpayer opts for the progressive rate, the CSG social security contribution may be deducted from taxable income with the respect to the year of payment at a rate of 6.8%.